zoranges/Time-Series-Analysis/README.md

 a file which contains my code
 ##
 ## Environment using.txt
-as you see just what
+What you see is what you get